bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step.md

 ## Downloading your files

-You can download your files from `GENERIC FILE STORAGE` (for example, your keystore file) using the `File-downloader` step:
+You can download your files from `GENERIC FILE STORAGE` (for example, your keystore file) using the `File-downloader` Step:

 An example for downloading a keystore file: